yanascz/bitcoind-tunnel/README.md

 # Reverse SSH tunnel for Bitcoin Core daemon

-If your [Bitcoin Core](https://bitcoin.org/en/full-node) daemon runs behind NAT and your ISP doesn't provide public IP address, you may run it as a [Tor hidden service](https://en.bitcoin.it/wiki/Setting_up_a_Tor_hidden_service) to make it publicly available.
+If your [Bitcoin Core](https://bitcoin.org/en/full-node) daemon runs behind NAT and your ISP doesn't provide a public IP address, you may run it as a [Tor hidden service](https://en.bitcoin.it/wiki/Setting_up_a_Tor_hidden_service) to make it publicly available.
 However, that might not be sufficient for some use cases and thus a reverse SSH tunnel might come handy.

 ## Prerequisites